fpom/pytl/README.md

 # Python parser and translator for varied temporal logics

 `pytl` parses a temporal logic formula into an abstract syntax tree, and allows to translate it to the syntax expected by model-checking tools.
-The into syntax is a very general temporal logic that encompasses CTL, LTL, CTL\*, ACTL, ARCTL, ATL, ATL\*, etc. The conformance to a particular syntax is checked when the formula is translated.
+The input syntax supports a very general temporal logic that encompasses CTL, LTL, CTL\*, ACTL, ARCTL, ATL, ATL\*, etc. The conformance to a particular syntax is checked when the formula is translated.

 ## Input syntax